Pythagoras — Golden Verses

 this is the highest purpose of a soul

 sent by the Creator to the Earth!”

 Pythagoras lived on the Earth about 570-500 B.C.
 He is known as a Greek philosopher and mathematician.
 He was a strict vegetarian.
-In the town of Croton in southern Italy, He founded a philosophical religious brotherhood, which became widespread with time.
-The purpose of the Pythagorean brotherhood was the morality renovation of society, purification of religious views, and imparting confidential methods of spiritual development to deserving students.
+In the town of Croton in southern Italy, He founded the theological brotherhood, which became widespread with time.
+The purpose of the Pythagorean brotherhood was the ethical renovation of society, purification of religious views, and imparting confidential methods of spiritual development to deserving students.
 The brotherhood was a monastic community consisting of both men and women, who regarded Pythagoras as an Incarnation of God.
-The activity of that great School ended due to massacre perpetrated by primitive people…
+The activity of that great School ended due to a massacre perpetrated by primitive people…

 … At present, Pythagoras manifests Himself as a non-incarnate Divine Teacher, a Representative of the Creator.
 He supervises the area of the Mediterranean Sea and its coast.

 … Pythagoras was born on the island of Samos in the Aegean Sea.
 His birth was predicted.
 Through a prophet God told the parents about the birth of a boy who would grow and become glorious thanks to his wisdom, beauty, and great deeds.

 From childhood Pythagoras displayed abilities and interest in philosophy and other sciences.
 He studied medicine, biology, astronomy, and mathematics, learning them from famous scholars of that time; He learned also music and painting.
 Then He continued His religious education in Egypt, where He was initiated into priesthood.
 Then He went to Persia, where He continued studying the mystical knowledge.